 Blood Flow Driven by the Heart

 The heart pumps oxygen-rich blood to muscles through arteries that branch into smaller vessels and finally into capillaries.
 Cardiac output, which is the amount of blood pumped per minute, increases dramatically during exercise.
-Stroke volume and heart rate both rise to check that working muscles receive a steady stream of oxygen and nutrients It's one of those things that adds up..
+Stroke volume and heart rate both rise to confirm that working muscles receive a steady stream of oxygen and nutrients.

 Diffusion into Muscle Cells and Mitochondria

 At the capillary level, oxygen detaches from hemoglobin and diffuses into muscle fibers.
 Inside cells, it enters mitochondria, often called the power plants of the cell.
-This final step is where oxygen delivery truly meets aerobic mechanisms, allowing high-yield energy production to occur.
+This final step is where oxygen delivery truly meets aerobic mechanisms, allowing high-yield energy production to occur Turns out it matters..

 How Aerobic Mechanisms Produce Energy Efficiently